heroku/heroku-cli-plugin-applink/README.md

 ## `heroku salesforce:connect:jwt CONNECTION_NAME`

-connect a Salesforce Org to Heroku app using a JWT auth token
+connect a Salesforce org to Heroku app using a JWT auth token

 ```
 USAGE